SomeCatIDK/Unturned-News/README.md

 Unturned News Service is a small service that simply tracks the SDG blog, and in the future it will track the Steam news page, and posts a webhook to Discord everytime a new blog or news item is posted.

+I would suggest reading this post to learn how to create webhooks for Discord: https://github.com/SomeCatIDK/Unturned-News

 ![Example Image](https://github.com/SomeCatIDK/Unturned-News/blob/master/resources/example.png?raw=true)

 ### Requirements: